MNCTV: 1993–2003: Splitting service

 In July 2002, TPI announced that it would broadcast the Italian football league Serie A (replacing FA Premier League).
-The arrangement lasted only for the 2002-03 season, but the channel would pick up the rights to Serie A again for 2006-07 season.
+The arrangement lasted only for the 2002–03 season, but the channel would pick up the rights to Serie A again for 2006–07 season.

 2003–2009: Awards and acquisition by MNC

 At the 1997 Indonesian Soap-Opera Awards, Deddy Mizwar's soap opera Mat Angin, aired by TPI, won 11 awards.
 The series won five awards the following year.
-Indonesia's favourite programme was Santapan Nusantara a culinary program hosted by Enita Sriyana, Nindy Ellesse (Alm), and Ida Kusumah (Alm).
+Indonesia's favourite programme was Santapan Nusantara a culinary program hosted by Enita Sriyana, the late Nindy Ellesse, and the late Ida Kusumah.
 Kuis Dangdut (hosted by H. Jaja Miharja), the first and oldest quiz show, also won awards and Ngelaba a comedy program hosted by Akri Patrio, Eko Patrio and Parto Patrio.

 In October 2003, Media Nusantara Citra, which also owns RCTI, GTV, and iNews acquired 75% of the channel.
 In 2005, new employees were hired, including Mayjen.
 TNI. (purn.)
 Sang Nyoman Suwisma, and Dandy Nugroho Rukmana.